svennam92/microprofile-hol/README.md

 ## Application Architecture

-The application you're working with is a microservices-based conference application which tracks the sessions, schedules, speakers and votes for a fictitious event.
+In this lab, you'll work with a microservices-based conference application which tracks the sessions, schedules, speakers and votes for a fictitious event.
 It's made up a of a number of back-end microservices as well as a front-end web application.
 It's fronted by a NGINX load balancer.

 ![Architecture](images/Architecture.png)